Geoogolla/enterprise-docs/docs/administrator-guide/manage-permissions.md

 * All Schedules: Provides permission to access all schedules with the chosen access mode.
 * Specific Schedule: Provides permission to access a specific schedule with the chosen access mode.
 * All Settings: Provides permission to access all settings pages with the Manage access mode.
-* Specific Settings: Provides permission to access specific settings page with the Manage access mode.
+* Specific Settings: Provides permission to access specific settings pages with the Manage access mode.
 * All Groups: Provides permission to create new groups except for import groups from third parties.
-* Users and Groups: Provides permission to access user and group management with the Create and Manage access mode except for the manage permission page.
+* Users and Groups: Provides permission to access user and group management with the Create and Manage access mode, except for the Manage Permission page.
 If you want to access the manage permission page, then you need to provide delegate permission.
-* Specific Group: Provides permission to access specific groups with the Manage access mode except for the manage permission page.
+* Specific Group: Provides permission to access specific groups with the Manage access mode, except for the Manage Permission page.
 If you want to access the manage permission page, then you need to provide delegate permission.
-* All Permissions: Provides permission with the Manage access mode to delegate permission for all the resources in users and groups manage permission page.
-Only, the permission will available, if the user has a specific group or users and groups permission.
+* All Permissions: Provides permission with the Manage Access mode to delegate permission for all the resources in the users and groups manage permission page.
+Only permission will be available if the user has a specific group or users and groups permission.
-* Specific Permissions: Provides permission with the Manage access mode to delegate permission for specific resource in users and groups manage permission page.
-Only the permission will available if the user has a specific group or users and groups permission.
+* Specific Permissions: Provides permission with the Manage Access mode to delegate permission for specific resources in the users and groups manage permission page.
+Only permission will be available if the user has a specific group or users and groups permission.

 ## Scope